wasp-ed/moduler/modul4.en.md

 The chairperson keeps track of the time and, if necessary, distributes the floor between the participants and the time between questions.
 The observer documents the discussion based on the following aspects:

-- How does the discussion flow?
+- What topics or issues are covered in the discussion?
-- Are there any thresholds in the discussion and if so, what were they?
+- Are challenges identified in the discussion, and if so, which ones?
 - What particularly interesting posts are noted?

 **3\.
 Summarize the discussion individually (3 minutes)**